Sophie Lewis: Early life and education

 Lewis was born in Vienna and raised between Geneva and France.
 Her mother, Ingrid Helga Lewis, was a middle-class German liberal who was once a Maoist involved in the West German student movement at the University of Göttingen.
-Lewis described her childhood in a series of personal essays concerning her family and, later, the death of her mother in 2019.
 Her maternal grandfather was an Adolf Hitler supporter and served in the Wehrmacht and her maternal grandmother was ex-Jewish.
 Her parents met in Vienna when her mother worked for the BBC German Service.
 According to Lewis, her mother discovered her Jewish heritage in 2008; her mother's family, the Sternbergs, had changed their surname and had converted to Christianity shortly before The Holocaust "in order to embrace anti-Semitic Gentile life."
 Lewis's mother was an Anglophile who repudiated German culture and refused to teach her children the German language.

 Career

-After completing her PhD, Lewis published her first book, Full Surrogacy Now: Feminism against the Family (Verso, 2019).
-It was followed by Abolish the Family: A Manifesto for Care and Liberation (Verso, 2022).
-According to reviewer Natalie Suzelis, Lewis' book examines the surrogacy industry and highlight the contradictions of capitalist reproduction.
-Journalist Marie Solis for VICE explains that "Lewis imagines a future where the labor of making new human beings is shared among all of us, 'mother' no longer being a natural category, but instead something we can choose."

-More recently, Lewis completed Enemy Feminisms:TERFs, Policewomen, and Girlbosses Against Liberation (Haymarket Books, 2025), which looks at competing versions of feminism historically.
+After completing her PhD, Lewis published her first book, Full Surrogacy Now: Feminism against the Family.
+It examines the surrogacy industry with a focus on the contradictions of capitalist reproduction.
+It was followed by Abolish the Family: A Manifesto for Care and Liberation in 2022, in which "Lewis imagines a future where the labor of making new human beings is shared among all of us, 'mother' no longer being a natural category, but instead something we can choose."
+Lewis' third book, Enemy Feminisms: TERFs, Policewomen, and Girlbosses Against Liberation looks at competing versions of feminism historically.

-Lewis has published a number of essays since 2013, on topics ranging from Marilyn Monroe to tradwives, in magazines including Harper's Magazine, the London Review of Books, Boston Review, Frankfurter Allgemeine Zeitung, Logic(s), The Baffler Lux Magazine, Parapraxis, Tank, The Nation, e-flux, Mal Journal, Dissent, The New Inquiry, Jacobin, The White Review, and Salvage.
-Lewis's peer-reviewed papers have appeared in the journals Feminist Theory, Paragraph, Feminist Review, Signs, Frontiers: A Journal of Women Studies, Gender, Place & Culture, and Dialogues in Human Geography.
+Lewis has published essays in Harper's Magazine, the London Review of Books, Boston Review, Frankfurter Allgemeine Zeitung, Logic(s), The Baffler Lux Magazine, Parapraxis, Tank, The Nation, e-flux, Mal Journal, Dissent, The New Inquiry, Jacobin, The White Review, and Salvage.
+Lewis's articles have appeared in Feminist Theory, Paragraph, Feminist Review, Signs, Frontiers: A Journal of Women Studies, Gender, Place & Culture, and Dialogues in Human Geography.

 Lewis's German-English translations for MIT Press include A Brief History of Feminism (Antje Schrupp) and Communism for Kids (Bini Adamczak).
 Her translation of Sabine Hark and Paula-Irene Villa Braslavsky's book The Future of Difference: Beyond the Toxic Entanglement of Racism, Sexism and Feminism was published by Verso Books in 2020.